 Vienna tours by bike are the healthiest way to hop on and off during a city break.
-You won’t need a steely condition for a classic Vienna bike tour: When I lived in Vienna, I cycled everywhere from left to right of the centre, with my average muscle mass.
+And for none of them you will require a steely condition.
+When I lived in Vienna, I cycled everywhere from left to right of the centre, with my average condition.
 On the way, I would pass dozens of landmarks.
 In and around the centre, Vienna is flat.
-And even if you consider exploring the hilly Vienna Woods, there are e-bikes at hand.
-Here are the best three guided bike tours in Vienna that I could find:
+And even if you consider exploring the hilly Vienna Woods, there are eBikes at hand.
+Here are the best three guided bike tours in Vienna that I’m aware of:

 City Centre: Vienna City Bike Tour

 Vienna tours by bike.
 This three-hour morning bike tour covers all of Vienna’s classic landmarks in the city and on Ringstrasse state boulevard.
 It is the most popular bike tour in Vienna.
 You will also cycle right into the city centre to Stephansdom (St. Stephen’s Cathedral).
 My favourite sites there are the city squares like Am Hof and Judenplatz.
 Am Hof is often busy with seasonal markets.
 Judenplatz is a hidden square that hosts a vast Holocaust memorial, the Jewish Museum and a wonderful baroque town palace.
 The tour guides make frequent stops to provide stories and let you take photographs.